YaBoiCGally/Final-Project-Proposal/Cam-Gallagher_SRD5-Battle-Sim.md

 As part of the initial implementation, there will be a number of built in PCs and monsters.
 Each PC and monster will be able to make use of one of the hard coded AIs for behavior, which details the usage of actions, bonus actions and reactions on their turn.
 The program will then automatically execute a full battle, determining the winner based on the preset conditions.

-#### Necessary Skills

-- Understanding of Java
-- General idea of JSON format
-- Strong understanding of GUI
-- Experience with DnD 5e ruleset**
-- (Optional) Understanding of database integration in Java

-** Though this is not necessary, it takes away a lot of the background reading this project entails

 #### Relevant Documents/Legal

-This project is in compliance with the SRD5 Open Game License.
+This project is in compliance with the SRD5 Open Game License and Fan Content Policy.
 More detailed explanation of Wizard's of the Coast's legal requirements can be found through the following links:

 - [DnD SRD5](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)
 - [Fan Content Policy](https://company.wizards.com/fancontentpolicy)